wbamberg/idl-reference/docs/nsIEditorMailSupport.md

  Paste a string as quoted text,
 whose representation is dependant on the editor type,
 replacing the selected text (if any)
-@param aCitation    The "mid" URL of the source message
-@param aSelectionType Text or html?

 #### Parameters ####